 How has the coronavirus crisis impacted travel?
 What are the expected consumer trends and what can brands be doing now?
 How can advertisers adjust their messaging?
 This is the coronavirus travel impact for digital advertisers.

 Will Travel Continue Post-Coronavirus?

 Nearly four months into social distancing measures implemented due to the spread of coronavirus, we’re all daydreaming of jetting off to tropical beach locales and desperate to visit family and friends far and wide.
 Based on the latest research and best practices, travel will continue.
 But while consumers are eager to travel, health and safety concerns are causing trepidation.
 This doesn’t mean they’re down for the count: advertisers would do well to stay in touch with consumers during this time and fill them with confidence about sanitization measures and loyalty programs.
+So whether they are visiting a resort with a hotel warrnambool package or they are camping out at a retreat, they need to feel safe whilst they are there, and companies can help with that.
 We outline the latest research and best practices for travel and coronavirus.
 This is the coronavirus travel impact.

 Strong growth is expected post-vaccine, resulting in a digital travel sales growth of 21% next year in the US. (eMarketer)